rayenabid406/rayenabid406/README.md

 I build **low-level embedded systems** where performance, memory, and real deployment matter.
 My focus is on **bare-metal STM32 development**, **TinyML on microcontrollers**, and **end-to-end IoT pipelines** — from raw data to on-device inference.

-I specialize in making ML models **actually run on constrained hardware**.
+I specialize in making ML models **actually run on constrained hardware** and stm32 Bare Metal programming.

 ---